Vera

 “Wow, I could really use this.
 I am so sick of buying things that don’t fit me.”

-This project also benefitted from multiple rounds of user testing and interviews from the target audience.
-Connecting directly with the plus-size community was crucial for developing a solution that resonated with them.
-It also taught me that design is a constant state of iteration and improvement.
+This project benefitted from multiple rounds of user testing and interviews with the target audience.
+Directly engaging with the plus-size community was essential to creating a solution that truly resonated with them.